tuananh/tuananh/README.md

 ## Talks

+- Secured Container Images with Wolfi at FOSSASIA 2024 & OpenInfra Asia Summit 2024.
 - Defending Software Supply Chain Security in Banking or Any Highly Regulated Environment at Viet OpenInfra 2022
 - DevSecOps: Decoding…
 - eBPF: A peek into the future of networking security and more at Vietnam Web Summit 2020.